WILDONE-MSState/remRats/README.md

 ## Funding

-USDA ARS grant number: 58-6064-3-017
+Funding was provided by the U.S. Department of Agriculture, Agricultural Research Service, grant number: 58-6064-3-017

 Project title: Developing Detection and Modeling Tools for the Geospatial and Environmental Epidemiology of Animal Disease

-Supported by USDA - Forest Service International Programs, Agreement 22-DG-11132762-347
+Additional support was provided by USDA - Forest Service International Programs, Agreement 22-DG-11132762-347

 ## Overview